Please work with the Religious Educator in your congregation to craft a lesson that will work well:

 - Discuss ways to get the children involved in the service.

-- Processional – for example use “Let There Be Peace on Earth” banners, or flags representing different countries in the UN
+- Processional – for example use flags representing different countries in the UN, or “Let There Be Peace on Earth” banners

 - Include an activity during Time for All Ages.

 - Other involvement: reading opening words, passing out pencils, perform short skit, etc.

 - Email the parents about what the children are doing and when.